hackingscience/DOInet/README.md

 DOInet
 ======

-DOInet is a user generated graph of DOIs (Digital object identifiers)
+DOInet is a user generated graph of DOIs (Digital object identifiers).

+Digital object identifiers are ids that uniquely identify scientific articles.
+DOINet's goal is to provide a graph of DOIs, so that for every article represented by a DOI, it shows the DOIs of the articles that are being cited, and that cite that article.
+Currently, this information is not openly available in a single public repository.

+The citation relationships of DOIs (the DOI graph) can serve as a basis for various tools that can be built off of DOInet.

 ## Install